The NSW Farmer of the Year and the NSW Young Farmer of the Year awards are designed to recognise excellence in the state’s agricultural sector.

-The NSW Farmer of the Year Award is a joint initiative between NSW Department of Primary Industries (DPI) and NSW Farmers with the support of SafeWork NSW and The Land.
+The awards are a joint initiative between NSW Department of Primary Industries (DPI) and NSW Farmers’, with support from SafeWork NSW and The Land.

-|Nominations Open||July 2019|
+|Nominations Open||23 July 2019|

-|Nominations Close||September 2019|
+|Nominations Close||23 September 2019|

 Be inspired by the past winners.